Yaxuanzhang5/app-review-source-validation/README.md

 ### 1. Review the Source Validation Work

-Start with the notebooks, outputs, and reports folders to understand the source validation and EDA work:
+Start with the notebooks, outputs, and reports folders to understand the earlier source validation and EDA work:

 ```text
 notebooks/